-I allow myself to eat whatever I want out of the house.
-As I mentioned above, when I go out, I eat whatever I want.
+I allow myself to eat whatever I want.
+As I mentioned above, I eat whatever I want.
 I’m not cutting pizza or chocolate or red wine out of my diet all together; I think if I did, it would be way too difficult to maintain.
 Everything in moderation!
-I also find that, when I do eat meals out of the house, I appreciate them so much more than I used to.
+I also find that, when I do eat these foods, I appreciate them so much more than I used to.

 This is quite different than the past, when I’d completely eliminate certain vices like alcohol from my life, but that’s not realistic for me in the long run, so it didn’t make sense to do that now.
 I want this to be for life, not just for a month.

 I limit the takeout meals I eat at home.
 I’ve never really been a takeout person anyway, so this one wasn’t difficult for me.
 Learning how to cook very easy, basic meals was a plus.